wrobell/geocoon/doc/usage.rst

     <BLANKLINE>
     [3 rows x 1 columns]

-The mapping of GIS series and Shapely classes is presented in the table below
+GeoCoon supports various Shapely geometries with GIS series classes.
+The mapping of Shapely classes and GIS series is presented in the table below

     =============== ===================
      Shapely Class    GIS Series Class